derBroBro/terraform-ui/REAME.md

 # About
-Terraform UI is weekend project to provide a simple UI for the great terraform binary.
-Sadly this is special for new users a limit.
-Also the state sharing is a problem which should be addressed by this tool.
+Terraform UI is a weekend project to provide a simple UI for the great [terraform](terraform.io) binary.
+Sadly this is, specially for new users, limited because not everyone is able and want to use the current (CLI) version.
+Also the state sharing comes to a problem in larger teams, which should be addressed by this tool.

+> The project is currently just a PoC to gather ideas and testing arround how to make terraform accessable for people which are not experienced with Infra as Code yet.

+You can find the first documentation [here](/DOCUMENTATION.md).

 ## Features
-- Allows to exec terraform via web UI
+- Allows to execute terraform via web UI
 - Support for multiple git backed projects
-- Variables are stored on the webserver (try to hide secret data)
+- Variables are stored on the webserver (tries to hide secret data)
-- History of executions is stored incl.
-State and changes
+- History of executions is stored including the states and changes
 - (Tries to) follow the [ROCA Style](http://roca-style.org/)

 ## Images